Home About & Contact

 Bottom station (street level) – 3917 St Elmo Avenue, Chattanooga, TN

-“America’s Most Amazing Mile” is on a single track system that is about one mile long.
+“America’s Most Amazing Mile” is on a single-track system about one mile long.

-During the ride the train cars are both counter-balanced to operate at one time with the exception of the passing loop in the middle.
+The train cars are counter-balanced to operate simultaneously, except for the passing loop in the middle.

-The ride up the mountain is very smooth, traveling at just under 10mph.
+The ride up the mountain is smooth, traveling at just under 10mph.

 If you turn around to look back you’ll be amazed as the rail car reaches the steep 72.2 % grade toward the top section of the track.